matthewyu01/cs111/lab1/README.md

 # Pipe Up

-One sentence description
+**Program that implements the shell pipe operator (|)**

 ## Building

-Explain briefly how to build your program
+To build the progarm, type
+`make`

 ## Running

-Show an example run of your program, using at least two additional arguments, and what to expect
+To run the program, type
+`./pipe CMD1 [CMD2] [CMD3] ...` with at least one command

+Example:

+`./pipe ls cat` should be equivalent to `ls | cat`

+This should list all your files in your current working directory and concatenate them.

 ## Cleaning up

-Explain briefly how to clean up all binary files
+To clean up the program and object files, type
+`make clean`